SSamakk/Islami-App/README.md

 ## Acknowledgment

-This project was developed during my Flutter Diploma at Route Academy.
+This project was developed while I was taking a diploma at **Route Academy**.

+---